LinuxAtDuke/Intro-To-Linux/README.md

 **Building an application from source.**

 The best practice is to use software provided by the Linux distribution.
 However, sometimes specialized research software isn't packaged in a common distribution like Ubuntu.
 Also, you may need a new or experimental version of an application or you may need to modify the source code.
 In such cases, users may need to compile these programs from their source code and install the binary application in their home directory to be used.
-Your linux system must have a C compiler and basic software build tools.
+Your Linux system must have a C compiler and basic software build tools.

 To install these execute: